zserge/lorca/README.md

 <p align="center"><img src="examples/counter/counter.gif" /></p>

-Also, see [examples](examples) for more details about binding functions, embedding assets and packaging binaries.
+Also, see [examples](examples) for more details about binding functions and packaging binaries.

 ## Hello World